 I pursued further studies and research at City, University of London, gaining MA and PhD degrees in Arts Policy and Management.
 The scope of my doctoral research covered organisations in the profit and not-for-profit creative industries sector.
 I identified key contemporary arts and cultural issues for further debate, including the management and leadership of cultural organisations.
-I also outlined the case for a new model of major arts funding in England.
+I also outlined the case for a new approach to major arts funding in England.

 “The extent to which the